LLB (Bristol) LLM (Essex) MSc (Cranfield) PhD (Tilburg)

 Stuart is extraordinary professor of international law in the Faculty of Law.

-During 2023, Stuart is teaching public international law in the Human Rights and Democratisation in Africa master’s programme.
-In 2022, he taught a course on “international crime and punishment” at the Paris Institute of Political Studies (Sciences-Po), which he will teach again in 2023.
-He taught a course on human rights in armed conflict in 2022 in Stockholm Defence University.
-In 2023, he will teach a short course on terrorism and counterterrorism at the University.
+During 2024, Stuart is teaching public international law in the Human Rights and Democratisation in Africa master’s programme.
+In 2023, he taught a course on “international crime and punishment” at the Paris Institute of Political Studies (Sciences-Po), which he will teach again in 2024.
+He taught a course on human rights in armed conflict in 2023 and on terrorism and counterterrorism at the Stockholm Defence University, which he will teach again in 2024.

-Areas of interest: The use of force, counterterrorism, and protection of civilians under international law
+Areas of interest: The use of force, counterterrorism, disarmament, and the protection of civilians under international law

 Publications